De De Pyaar De: Development and casting

-In February 2017, Luv Ranjan confirmed that Ajay Devgn had committed to star in an untitled "urban comedy" film that would be written by Luv Ranjan and produced by Ranjan and Ankur Garg.
-The "contemporary rom-com" was to be directed by film editor Akiv Ali in his directorial debut, who had previously worked as editor on Ranjan's films, among others.
-Devgn played a 50-year-old in the film, the first time he played a character his real age; he attributed it to "meatier roles.. being written for actors of [his] age and audience accepts it".
+In February 2017, Luv Ranjan confirmed that Ajay Devgn had committed to star in an untitled "urban comedy" film to be written by Ranjan and produced by Ranjan and Ankur Garg.
+The "contemporary rom-com" was to be helmed by film editor Akiv Ali, who had previously worked as editor on all three of Ranjan's films upto that point, among others, in his directorial debut.
+Devgn played a 50-year-old in the film, the first time he played a character his real age; he attributed it to "meatier roles.. being written for actors of [his] age [so that the] audience accepts it".
 It was also his first romance film in years.
 Devgn mentioned that the film's premise followed "strong woman characters[,] and there's also a nice message".

 In May 2017, a member of the film's crew confirmed that Tabu was confirmed to play one of the film's female leads opposite Devgn, marking her seventh collaboration with the actor; their last production together at the time was Golmaal Again (2017).
 According to Tabu, the film highlights the differences in "[t]he way a mid-40s couple deals with their relationship, their definition of love and relationship will be different than a 27-year-old woman.
 Her insecurities are different and issues are varied".
 Jimmy Sheirgill's inclusion in the cast in a supporting role as the love interest of Tabu's character, was confirmed in late April 2018.
 Sheirgill had previously shared screen space with Tabu for the 1996 film Maachis, which was also his film debut.

-After the success of their previous comedy Sonu Ke Titu Ki Sweety (2018), Luv Films and Bhushan Kumar of T-Series formed a mutual understanding to continue their collaboration by co-producing a series of films, the first of which was De De Pyaar De.
+After the success of their maiden collaboration on the sleeper hit Sonu Ke Titu Ki Sweety (2018), Luv Films (owned by Ranjan and Garg) and Bhushan Kumar of T-Series formed a mutual understanding to continue their collaboration by co-producing a series of films, the first of which was De De Pyaar De.
 In mid-January 2018, Rakul Preet Singh, who had earlier made her debut with the T-Series production Yaariyan, was signed in as a female lead opposite Devgn.
 According to Ranjan, Singh's "natural persona fit[ted] the character to the tee".
 In February 2018, Singh confirmed her casting and said she had "a meaty role", but couldn't reveal more details at the time.